-People discovered how to use the stars to guide them when travelling.
+Long ago, people discovered how to use the stars to guide them when traveling.
 Knowing the constellations in the night sky helped them find the direction they wanted to go.

-In the 19th century, people who were kept as slaves in the Southern states gave the Big Dipper a new name: the Drinking Gourd.
+The people who were enslaved in the South knew that the Northern states did not allow slavery.
+They knew they could escape to the North by traveling at night, when it was dark, following the Big Dipper constellation in the sky.
+They gave the Big Dipper a new name: the Drinking Gourd.
 This constellation became a symbol of freedom.
-Slaves who escaped knew they could travel at night, following the Drinking Gourd, to get to the Northern states where they would be free.
-We will talk a lot more about the Drinking Gourd today when we talk about Harriet Tubman, and how she helped many people escape from slavery.
-She traveled back and forth, from the North to the South and back North again, though it was quite dangerous for her, because she was an escaped slave, herself.
+We will talk more about the Drinking Gourd today when we talk about Harriet Tubman, and how she helped many people escape from slavery.
+She traveled back and forth, from the North to the South and back again, though it was quite dangerous for her, as a black woman, one who had escaped from being enslaved, herself.